-The EDIC is responsible for developing and coordinating the firm’s inclusion initiatives and makes recommendations directly to the firm’s leadership.
-As part of its mandate, the EDIC consults with McMillan’s Equity, Diversity & Inclusion Advisory Group which is comprised of firm members from a broad cross-section of offices, practice groups, key staff roles and other stakeholders.
+The EDIC is responsible for developing and co-ordinating the firm’s inclusion initiatives and makes recommendations directly to the firm’s leadership.
+As part of its mandate, the EDIC consults with McMillan’s Equity, Diversity and Inclusion Advisory Group, which is comprised of firm members from a broad cross-section of offices, practice groups, key staff roles and other stakeholders.

 Our commitment to advancing equity, diversity and inclusion in all aspects of the firm is demonstrated through the initiatives highlighted below:

 Training: McMillan provides equity, diversity and inclusion training to all firm members.
 Training is provided both by external consultants specializing in equity, diversity and inclusion training, as well as by the firm’s human resources professionals.
 The training includes workshops on identifying and minimizing unconscious bias, as well as improving intercultural and intercommunity awareness.

 Firm Environment: McMillan implemented a firm-wide consultation process to design and announce core Firm Values and related behaviours which reflect a firm consensus on fostering a positive, diverse and productive work environment.
 These values are: Respect, Teamwork, Commitment, Client Service and Professional Excellence.
 In identifying the first firm value of “Respect”, McMillan has set an expectation that all firm members are committed to maintaining a work environment where individuals will be supported and treated with respect and dignity regardless of age, race, gender, gender identity, sexual orientation, disability, religious beliefs, seniority or position.